helrond/quon/takeaways.md

 ---
 title: Takeaways
-layout: property
+layout: node
-categories: property
+categories: statistics
+description: A takeaway occurs when a player gains possession of quaffle from opposing player.
+Player must have full possession to be credited with a takeaway.
+expected_type: Integer
 ---

-A takeaway occurs when a player gains possession of quaffle from opposing player.
-Player must have full possession to be credited with a takeaway.

-## Expected Type

-*   Integer